WeblateOrg/weblate/docs/user/checks.rst

 Mismatched colon
 ~~~~~~~~~~~~~~~~

-*Source and translation do not both end with a colon*
+:Summary: Source and translation do not both end with a colon
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndColonCheck``
+:Flag to ignore: ``ignore-end-colon``

 Checks that colons are replicated between both source and translation.
 The
 presence of colons is also checked for various languages where they do not